 Before my decade-long career in events, I worked in restaurants spanning the gamut from dive bars to Michelin-rated establishments.
 As such, the service industry mindset drives many aspects of my process.
 I also have a background in interior design which translates beautifully to event design.
 And as the daughter of a retired ecologist, an affinity for botanicals and floral design blossomed quite naturally.

 My husband, Nathan, and I bought a small OTP ATL acreage in early 2018 and we take such joy in tending to the property and making it our own.
+(Though the chickens really run the show around here.)
 Our first child, Maxwell Forest, was born in July 2019 and our hearts could not be more full.
 The extra time we were able to spend with our boy was an undeniable silver lining to sheltering-in-place, as was the opportunity to begin cultivating our cut flower garden.
 We're so excited for our first harvest in the Spring!
-We also have three magical critters - 1 dog, 1 cat and 1 cat who thinks he's a dog - Jolene, Yoshimi and JJ.
+We also have four magical critters - 2 dogs, 1 cat and 1 cat who thinks he's a dog - Jolene, Freddie Mercury, Yoshimi and JJ.
 My perfect evening is hosting a dinner party with friends and family, complete with kitchen dancing, board game playing and my hubby’s tasty cocktails!
 I also cherish a quiet night on our little homestead with just my boys, our furbabies and that big open sky.

 our Espirit de Corps